westmuse/program-committee/content/timelines/second-meeting.md

 Friday, March 13, 2020: 10am - 5:00pm Saturday, March 14, 2020: 10am - 3:00pm.
 We will do our best to finish by 3pm.
 However, adjournment is dependent on a completed agenda.

 Please go to the Program Committee Materials and Guidelines page to view the Guides for PC Members - especially the How to Review Session Proposals page, which includes the the PC Session Assignments.
-Of course, you are going to want to read the Revised Session Proposals and score them using the Round 2 Scoring Sheet (posted in late February)!
+Of course, you are going to want to read the Revised Session Proposals and score them using the [Round 2 Scoring Sheet](https://pc.westmuse.org/files/WMA2020_Round2_ScoringSheet.pdf) (posted in early March)!

 ## Agenda: